Web Analytics Made Easy - Statcounter

 Emergency Bullet Point DO NOT give your pet any medication prior to speaking to a veterinarian.
 Many human medications are toxic to pets.
 Ingestion of a single Tylenol tablet is life threatening for cats.

-Emergency Bullet Point If your pet has ingested a toxic substance, if safe to do so, please bring in the substance, box, botte, container, or anything that will help us identify the substance and ingredients.
+Emergency Bullet Point If your pet has ingested a toxic substance, if safe to do so, please bring in the substance, box, bottle, container, or anything that will help us identify the substance and ingredients.

 Emergency Bullet Point If your pet has open wounds, hold a clean cloth against the wound to protect it and to stop any bleeding.
 Please come directly to our hospital for care.